2.1 Double power supply

 behind a bus-powered hub.

-In order to help controlling and planning overall power consumption
+In order to help you controlling and planning overall power consumption

 for your project, all Yoctopuce modules include a built-in current

-sensor that tells (with 5mA precision) the consumption of the module
+sensor that indicates (with 5mA precision) the consumption of the module

 on the USB bus.